 But alas, after reading these articles, I am now looking at these museums and wondering about this penchant for industrial chic.
 When we see raw concrete, left jagged and rough cut, we have to wonder about the aesthetics.
 We could look at other interiors as well, of say, any Wallmart or Target, with the ceilings left similarly open with pipes and ducts all exposed up to the metal roofs.
 Whatever happened to energy conservation and insulation, let alone clean lines?

 I am recalling another concept in art that highlights process, and that would be “the non-finito.”
 This approach was invented by Michelangelo with his late sculptures that were supposedly left semi-finished showing lots of chisel marks and rough stone.
 The same in painting too, where the process of brushwork is allowed to be part of the finished work.
-I am not sure that these two are fair comparisons to architecture of box stores, but still worth considering.
+I am not sure that these pairings are fair - that is comparing Michelangelo and the architecture of museums to box stores, but still worth considering.

 Other aspects of this unfinished nature in architecture are readily visible in Florence and elsewhere in Italy, like Urbino and Bologna where famous Renaissance churches have unfinished facades.
 San Lorenzo in Florence almost had an elaborate marble covering designed by Michelangelo but the project was scrapped.
 We see these major churches today with fortress-like façade left in rusticated form for centuries.